creosB/AI-Side-Panel-Extension/README.md

 - **Minimal Interface:** Clean, distraction-free design for focused AI interactions.
 - **Support for all popular AI services.**
 - **Effortless drag and drop:** Easily customizable and highly interactive.
+- **Custom Service Support:** You can add any service via the settings menu.
+Simply copy the site URL.

 ## Installation